agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/GroupExternalsApi.md

 ### Update a record of GroupExternal
 * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned.
 You cannot change `Id` field value (primary key).
-* When the Id field value is not provided, the system will automatically initiate the insertion of a new record.
+* If the `Name` field value is not empty and `Id` field value is empty, action try insert record according `Name` field value (if set, the value is a unique identifier).

 **Attention!**, this can also cause an incorrect row update, but at the same time enables efficient data transfer between systems.

 ### Create a new record of GroupExternal
-* If the value in the `Id` field is empty then action insert a new record according input parameter entity record structure (`GroupExternalData`).
+* If the value in the `Name` and `Id` fields are empty then action insert a new record according input parameter entity record structure (`GroupExternalData`).

 The response body will contain the record list structure of the updated or created record if the call is successful.
 The method returns a list structured with an extended `GroupExternal` representation.
 In this format, all foreign key fields are depicted as abstract object structures, employing `AbstractText` or `AbstractLong` data types.
 This offers an enriched and detailed perspective of the data and its associated entities.